Interpreting Terms and Conditions

 2.3 The Client shall provide all necessary information, documents, and reference materials in advance to facilitate the interpreting process.

-2.4 The Interpreter shall not be required to translate any texts unless a separate translation engagement has been agreed as part of the Services.
+2.4 The Interpreter shall not be required to translate any texts unless a separate translation engagement has been agreed as part of the

 2.5 Interpretation services shall be provided solely for direct and immediate use by the listeners.
 Prior consent is required for broadcasting on radio, television, the internet, or any other medium.
 Any re-use, including online availability, requires the written consent of the Interpreter.

-2.6 For simultaneous interpreting, the Client acknowledges that interpreters work in pairs, alternating every 20/30 minutes, and the Interpreter shall not work alone.
+2.6 For simultaneous interpreting, the Client acknowledges that interpreters work in pairs, alternating every 20/30 minutes, and the

 2.7 Film interpretations may not be provided if sound is transmitted directly to the Interpreter’s headphones and the film script has been supplied in advance.